Kosakenland

-Kosakenland (also known as Kosakenland in Nord Italien) was a semi-independent military government subordinate to the Nazi Operational Zone of the Adriatic Littoral.
-The political entity had dual leadership rapresenting the Caucasian population and the Cossack population which had been settled by the order of Odilo Globocnik in Carnia, Friuli.
-The entity lasted from July 1944 to May 1945, when the Cossacks and Caucasians that had settled within it relocated to Austria in order to surrender to the British authorities.
+Kosakenland (also known as Kosakenland in Norditalien or Cossackia) was a semi-independent military government subordinate to the Nazi Operational Zone of the Adriatic Littoral established on the basis of Kazachi Stan, a mobile encampment and a combat formation composed of Cossacks who collaborated with Nazi Germany during World War II.
+The political entity had dual leadership representing the Circassian population and the Cossack population which had been settled by the order of Odilo Globocnik in Carnia, Friuli, Italy.
+The entity lasted from July 1944 to May 1945, when the Cossacks and Caucasians that had settled within it retreated to Austria in order to surrender to the British forces.

 Background

-The Keitel-Rosenberg's edict
+The Keitel-Rosenberg edict

-During the German invasion of the USSR, the German armed forces, alongside the Italian ones, incorporated within their armies thousands of Cossacks who volunteered to be part of the Wehrmacht, the Waffen-SS, and the Royal Italian Army.
-On 10 November 1943, when the USSR had already reconquered significant portions of their initially lost territories, an edict by the ministry of the occupied territories, Alfred Rosenberg, and the commander of the Wehrmacht Wilhelm Keitel, assured to the cossack soldiers from Don, Kuban, Astrakhan, Ural, Transbaikaila and Terek that, once the USSR was defeated, they would have been assured significant autonomy in their native territories, and, temporarily, in other parts of Europe if at any given time it was impossible for them to return to their native territories.
+During the German invasion of the USSR, the German armed forces, alongside the Italian ones, incorporated within their armies thousands of Cossacks who collaborated with Nazi Germany.
+They served in the Wehrmacht, the Waffen-SS, and the Royal Italian Army.
+A significant portion of these belonged to the Kazachi Stan, a mobile encampment and a combat formation composed of Cossacks who retreated with the Germans from North Caucusus and South Russia in the winter of 1942 and 1943.
+On 10 November 1943, when the USSR had already liberated significant portions of the country, an edict by the minister of the occupied territories, Alfred Rosenberg, and the commander of the Wehrmacht Wilhelm Keitel, assured the Kazachi Stan that, once the USSR was defeated, they would have been provided significant autonomy in their native territories, and, temporarily, in other parts of Europe if at any given time it was impossible for them to return to their native lands.